onvif/specs/guidelines.md

 * master - Current stable version.
   No CRs are accepted directly to modify the specification.

-* dev-xx.nn - Development branch for next version
+* xx.nn - Development branch for next version
   Change requests for clarifications and consistency may be submitted to this branch.
+  Implementers may use this branch.
+However in the unlikely case of IPR notices indiviual changes may be revoked.

-* dev-xx.oo - Development branch for version after next version
+* xx.oo - Development branch for version after next version
   Feature requests shall be submitted to this branch.
 Note that this branch will be frozen after about half a year for ONVIF IPR review.

+Beside the above branches the following temporary branches may be established:
+* issue-xx-yyyyy - Change request for issue XX with short title YYYY.
+  Note that these branches may be deleted once the pull request has been approved.

-* exp-xx.yy - Closed development branch pending for IPR review.
+* xxxx-yyyy - Feature branch for group xxxx with short title yyyyy.
-  Implementers may use this branch.
-However in the unlikely case of IPR notices indiviual changes may be revoked.

 ## Feature Development Process